-Bingo Caller Pro for Mac is compatible with Tiger, Leopard, Snow Leopard, Lion and Mountain Lion.
+Bingo Caller Pro for Mac is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.

 Bingo Caller Pro provides a complete bingo experience for users wanting more features than those provided by Bingo Caller.
 Bingo Caller Pro, $20 shareware, can be tried in Demo Mode for ten minutes after each launch without registration.
 Bingo Caller Pro is available for both Mac and Win 7 computers.